JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Conservative military officers opposed to rapid political and social change seized the occasion of a change in prime ministers to attempt a coup d*état.

-On February 23, 1981 - armed civil guards - led by Lieutenant-Colonel Antonio Tejero invaded the Cortes (Spanish Parliament) - in an effort to seize power.
-King Juan Carlos played a key role in blocking the coup by convincing most Spanish military units to remain - loyal to the government.
+King Juan Carlos played a key role in blocking the overthrow by convincing most Spanish military units to remain - loyal to the democratic government.

 23 - F a graffiti painting by Jan Voich

-Jan explains that - *The coup attempt kept us awake - all night.
-The Television - curiously - chose to play figure skating tapes - until The King Juan Carlos announced the end of this attempted overthrow of democracy in Spain - early the next morning.*
+*The coup attempt kept us awake - all night.
+The Television curiously - chose to play figure skating tapes - until The King Juan Carlos announced the end of this attempted overthrow of democracy in Spain - early the next morning.

-*23 - F - - was the last threat of a return to military dictatorship in Spain.
+23 - F - was the last threat of a return to military dictatorship in Spain.

-Jan does not promote abusing private property with graffiti - yet recognizes the art form of - - plain people - needing - to express themselves - without concern for profit.
+Jan does not promote abusing private property with graffiti - yet recognizes the art form of - - people - needing - to express themselves - without concern for profit.

 Magnetic Fields l Thinking l Resting l Palms l Pedraza

-The Magnetic Fields Paintings
+The Magnetic Fields Paintings - *SUMMER* - Acrylic on Board

 Fascinated - since a very wee age by - the movements produced by magnetic fields - Jan needed to capture these north and south - erratic flows into Summertime and Winter - applying warm and cool oil colors to these powerful forces.
-The first painting - *Winter* - was created while studying conceptual art under John Paul Jones - and Jerry Birchman - her UC Irvine art teachers.

-Her art teachers were actually well known Contemporary American Artists who animated Jan intensely - and challenged her - by introducing concept - not just techniques.
-When Jerry said *create a surface and come back next week* - Jan sewed newspapers together - following irrational directions - then carefully tore areas - tinting these - with different colored teas - and - - Jerry was pleased with this.
+When Jerry said *create a surface and come back next week* - Jan spent days thinking - then sewed newspapers together - selecting colored threads - following irrational directions - carefully tore areas - tinting these - with different colored teas - and - - Jerry was pleased.

 John Paul Jones artworks appear in more than 50 public art collections and museums in the United States and abroad.
 He has been represented continuously by galleries from 1956 to 1996.
 He has had 40 one-man exhibitions in major museums and art centers in the United States and Europe and exhibited in over 100 important group exhibitions worldwide.
 We do miss you.